ShivamMaurya2002/Foodie-Hamburger-Website/README.md

 <h2 align="center">🎯 Motivation</h2>

-<p align="center"> This project was built to practice **frontend skills** (HTML, CSS, JS) and demonstrate how a small business website can look **modern, engaging, and professional** while staying lightweight and beginner-friendly.
+<p align="center"> This project was built to practice **frontend skills** (HTML, CSS, JS) and demonstrate how a small business website can look "modern, engaging, and professional" while staying lightweight and beginner-friendly.
 </p>

 ---